Yobby0402/YobbyFileServer/README.md

 - **Code Highlighting**: Syntax highlighting with Pygments
 - **Image Path Processing**: Automatic handling of relative image paths
 - **GitHub Style**: GitHub Markdown styling

+#### 🔌 Serial Diagnostics Assistant (v3.0)
+- **PySerial Backend**: Configure baud rate, data bits, parity, stop bits, and timeouts directly from the server
+- **Continuous Logging**: Pair a port for always-on JSONL logging and reload the history from the browser at any time
+- **Real-time Streaming**: Socket.IO pushes live serial logs to the browser with millisecond-level updates
+- **Command Console**: Send commands, auto-append newline characters, and manage quick presets without extra tools
+- **Multi-device Ready**: Debug embedded boards from any device with a browser—no need for vendor-specific utilities
+- **Safe Controls**: Close ports, monitor statistics, and prevent duplicate access with built-in guards

 #### 💻 Desktop GUI
 - **Modern Interface**: Modern graphical interface based on PyQt5